The-Marcy-Lab-School/marcy-curriculum-docs/guidelines-and-policies/student-handbook.md

 Together, let’s create a thriving community!

-## Academic Integrity, Plagiarism & AI Acceptable Use Policy
+## Academic Integrity, Plagiarism and AI Acceptable Use Policy

 The Marcy Lab Fellows are expected to uphold their responsibilities with the utmost transparency and honesty in all aspects.
 We know that by carving out this path, we are carving a path for all who come after us.
 While we encourage collaboration, teamwork, and collective problem-solving, we do not condone cheating, plagiarism, or academic shortcuts.
 Fellows who violate this policy or who are suspected to have violated this policy will be interviewed by relevant staff to determine the course of action.
 Below, find all things that we constitute as "cheating" or "plagiarism,” as well as our Acceptable Use of AI policy at Marcy.